On the Power of Delayed Flexibility: Balls, Bins, and a Few Opaque Promotions: Introduction

 \section{Introduction}

-A key question in operations management is how to effectively address supply-demand imbalances.
-When a decision-maker has access to different supply sources, and these imbalances are only due to stochastic fluctuations, this question is often tackled through the lens of \emph{load balancing}.
-The canonical model of load balancing is the balls-into-bins paradigm, in which balls (demand) are sequentially placed into bins (supply) according to some (potentially random) allocation scheme.
-These models are used to understand how a decision-maker can maintain a (approximately) balanced load across bins over time, i.e., design policies that keep the number of balls in each bin approximately equal.
-This is a natural goal in many applications, including queuing settings where average delay is a metric of interest.
-In many other applications, however, maintaining a balanced load over all time may be an unnecessarily stringent requirement.
-Instead, there may only be specific points in time at which balance is required, or even a single such point.
-This point in time may be a priori unknown, it may depend on the way in which the process unfolds, and it may depend on the decision-maker's previous actions. {Examples where this is the case include the following:}
+A key question in operations is how to effectively address supply-demand imbalances in dynamic settings.
+When a decision-maker has access to different resources with which to satisfy demand, this question is often tackled through the lens of \emph{load balancing}.
+The canonical model of load balancing is the balls-into-bins paradigm, in which balls (demand) are sequentially placed into bins (resources) according to an allocation scheme \citep{richa2001power}.
+This model is used to understand how a decision-maker can maintain an approximately balanced load across bins --- i.e., an approximately equal number of balls in each bin --- over time.
+Seminal studies of this topic have established the {\it power of two choices} for balls-into-bins: \emph{a limited amount of flexibility goes a long way toward load balancing}.
+Specifically, an algorithm that places each ball in the minimally loaded of two randomly chosen bins in each period ensures that the gap of the system, measured by the difference between the maximum and average load across all bins, is independent of the number of balls thrown \citep{azar1994balanced,mitzenmacher1996power,peres2010}.
+The power of these simple algorithms has been far-reaching, particularly in computing settings where (i) the decision-maker seeks to balance the load {\it throughout} time in order to minimize metrics such as average delay, and (ii) querying the load of all bins in each period can be costly.

-\textbf{GPU management in cloud computing. } Consider an incoming stream of data that must be instantaneously allocated to a set of servers.
-Since GPU time on servers is expensive, these servers only start processing the files once they have all been received \cite{elliott2015real}.
-In order to minimize the makespan of the processing time, it is beneficial to have the workload be as balanced as possible across the servers once all files have been received; however, at intermediate points before the stream ends, balance across servers is not a metric of interest.
+{This work is motivated by {three} important observations that apply to a number of load balancing settings.
+First, maintaining a balanced load across all resources over {\it all time} may be an unnecessarily stringent requirement.
+Instead, balance may only be required at the {\it end} of the decision-making horizon.
+Second, in many settings it is not the act of querying the loads of bins that is costly; rather, it is the act of placing a ball into a bin for which it was not destined originally.
+Another way to view this is that each arriving ball has a {preferred} bin, and exerting flexibility by placing it in a lesser-preferred bin is costly to the decision-maker. {Lastly}, in many applications, the cost of this flexibility is approximately homogeneous across bins, as we discuss at the end of Section \ref{sec:prelim}.
+Examples where this is the case include the following: